-The Company expects that the vacation benefit to be fully settled within 24 months of the end of the reporting period in which the employees provide the related services.
+The Company expects that the vacation benefit to be fully settled after the end of the reporting period in which the employees provide the related services.
 Accordingly, the liability in respect of this benefit is measured based on the amount that the Company expects to pay for the unutilized entitlement accrued as at the end of the reporting period.